sodep/test-java/README.md

 This will create one or more numbered patch files.

-sSend an email with the patch files attached to the person who sent you this test.
+Send an email with the patch files attached to the person who sent you this test.